Hamid-Hussein/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-script count the of directories and supdirectories in the current directory 13-script display the newist 10 files in the current directory 15-script display the line that contain the word (roo).
+16-script display the line number contain the pattern 'bin'